 The Northern Lights are natural phenomenon also known as the, Aurora Borealis.
-The winter months sees Northern Light hunters head as far north possible to increase their chances of seeing the night skies light up.
+The winter months sees Northern Light hunters head as far north possible to find the best places to see the Northern Lights and increase their chances of seeing the night skies light up.

 For many people this is a once in a life time experience and an experience that is indescribable.
 Seeing the lights, dance across the black night sky is an experience unlike any other.

 Sadly, for many Northern Light hunters, they head home “empty” handed and the desire to see the lights grows.
 However, your location can have a huge impact on whether you see the Northern Lights or not.

 Short on time?
 PIN this for later